Induced subgraphs and tree decompositions V. One neighbor in a hole

 \item There exists a triangle $a_1a_2a_3$ in $H$ and three paths $P_1, P_2, P_3$, where $P_i$ is from $a_i$ to $x_i$, such that \begin{itemize} \item $V(H) = (V(P_1) \cup V(P_2) \cup V(P_3)) \setminus \{x_1, x_2, x_3\} $, and \item the sets $V(P_1)$, $V(P_2)$ and $V(P_3)$ are pairwise disjoint, and \item for distinct $i,j \in \{1,2,3\}$, there are no edges between $V(P_i)$ and $V(P_j)$, except $a_ia_j$ and possibly $x_ix_j$. \end{itemize} \end{enumerate} \end{lemma}

 \begin{lemma} Let $G \in \mathcal{F}$.
 Then either $G \in \mathcal{F}_2$, $G$ is a complete graph, or $G$ admits a star cutset. \end{lemma}

 \begin{proof} We may assume that $G$ does not admit a star cutset and $G$ is not a complete graph.
 Let $K$ be an inclusion-wise maximal clique of $G$ with $|K|>2$, and let $D=G \setminus K$.
-Since $G$ does not admit a clique cutset, it follows that $D$ is connected, non-empty, and every vertex of $K$ has a neighbor in $D$.
+Since $G$ does not admit a clique cutset and is not a complete graph, it follows that $D$ is connected, non-empty, and every vertex of $K$ has a neighbor in $D$.
 By Lemma \ref{diamondlemma}, it follows that $G$ does not contain a diamond.

 \sta{ Let $v \in D$.
 Then $v$ has at most one neighbor in $K$.}